Anse Cafard Slave Memorial, Martinique

-Completed in 1998 in commemoration of the 150th anniversary of the emancipation of slaves in the French West Indies, the memorial is comprised of 20 statues, each eight feet tall.
-As you can see in the photo above, these are large, hulking figures bearing stoic, brooding expressions.
-Shoulders hunched and heads bowed, the figures stare out to the sea from what is an otherwise pleasant and breezy grassy field.
+The Anse Cafard Slave Memorial is the masterwork of famed Martinican sculptor Laurent Valére.
+It was completed in 1998 to commemorate the 150th anniversary of emancipation in the French West Indies.
+The Memorial is comprised of 15 statues made of cast concrete and sand.
+They’re arranged in a triangle in reference to the triangular trade and stand at an angle of 110º, directly in line with the Gulf of Guinea.
+Each statue stands eight feet tall.
+These are large, hulking figures bearing stoic, brooding expressions.
+Shoulders hunched and heads bowed, the figures stare out to sea from what is an otherwise peaceful and breezy field.

-The memorial evokes an unmistakable sense of loss and mourning in line with the infamous story that inspired its creation.
+It’s beautiful, but there’s also an unmistakable sense of loss and mourning here in line with the infamous story that inspired its creation.

-On the night of April 7, 1830, a ship carrying a cargo of Africans sank in the rocky waters off the coast of Le Diamant.
+On the night of April 7, 1830, a slave ship sank in the rocky waters off the coast of Le Diamant near Diamond Rock.
 More than 40 would-be slaves, shackled together in the ship’s hull, drowned.

 Walk right up to them.
 Touch them.
 Sit among them staring out to sea as they do while listening to the pounding surf below.
 Even if you don’t have the slightest appreciation for art or history, it’s impossible not to feel the raw emotion and appreciate this truly special place.